SevenShepherd/SevenShepherd.github.io/_posts/2024-03-09-the-great-summary.markdown

 ---
 layout: post
 title: "⚜️ “...
-I preached that they should repent and turn to God and demonstrate their repentance by their deeds.”" ― The Great Summary Of The Apostles Pauls Ministry
+I preached that they should repent and turn to God and demonstrate their repentance by their deeds.” ― The Great Summary Of The Apostles Pauls Ministry"
-date: 2024-03-09 1:00:00 -0500
+date: 2024-03-09 1:05:00 -0500
 categories: salvation
 published: true
 ---